codecrunchers/agent-fw/README.md

 2. Selection of LLM model & dependencies
 3. Running the FastAPI application

+##  API Keys

+##  Run Local

+##  Access from Inscribe App

+##  Features
+ - FAISS
+ - Unstructured PDF Parser
+ - SQL Agent
+ - OpenAI LLM
+ - SageMaker Model
+ - Chat History
+ - Authentication
+ - Session managment
+ - Prompt Engineer

+##  Creating your own Model, chatBot or Agent

+##  Production

-## 1. Installation of dependencies
+## # 1.
+Installation of dependencies

 We use the most common way of installing dependencies, which is using `pip install` with a requirements.txt.